mmbstatistical/mmbstatistical.github.io/pages/QMN.md

+---
+title: Quality Managers Network
+nav_exclude: true
+---

-## Quality Managers Network Meeting Abstracts
+## Quality Managers Network Meetings
 QMN meeting announcements are in reverse order with the most recent meeting at the top.
 All meetings are free and everyone is welcome to present or to recommend a topic.
 Please e-mail me at